DataDog/documentation/content/en/dashboards/widgets/profiling_flame_graph.md

 #### Global time

-On screenboards and notebooks, choose whether your widget has a custom timeframe or uses the global timeframe.
+Choose whether your widget has a custom timeframe or the dashboard's global timeframe.

 ## API